 Having Interviewed and assessed many bankers over the years, I have often been confronted with shall I say a ‘restless’ banker wanting to switch careers and go into for example, Industry, commerce, retail etc. How easy is it once you have gained years of experience in a specialised field?
 There are certain ways in approaching this question.
 On paper there are certainly many switches you could make and naturally it depends what you were doing in the bank itself.
 A functional expert such as HR, IT, Finance and operations, are roles often transferable into many different industry sectors.
 I am more interested in front office experienced roles in Investment Banking or the business areas, such as Corporate Finance, M&A, Project, leverage, or trade finance as well as equity and debt capital markets and the financial markets.
 There are many different disciplines such as origination, execution, risk, syndication, sales and trading.
 There is also the geographical knowledge and sector expertise of different industries and there is the size of the bank.
-You could be working in a small bank for example and take on all the front disciplines & sectors!
-Salaries are also something to take into account as some of the above roles have very high remuneration level of which other industry sectors would not be able to compete.
+You could be working in a small bank for example and take on all the front disciplines & sectors! (albeit you may not necessarily be the lead arranger) Salaries are also something to take into account as some of the above roles have very high remuneration level of which other industry sectors would not be able to compete.
 Normally a banker will be aware of this and won’t want to get bogged down on this issue; after all if it was about the money - just switch banks and find one that pays more!

 Taking into account the above factors, it is really a case by case situation but I shall try to summarise and refer to these roles as Investment bankers.
 A banker can gain a significant amount of knowledge within a certain sector.
-Power, renewables, energy, Logistics, aviation, media and telecommunications etc. An easy option is to move to ‘the other side of the fence’ either via one of your clients, your network, or via a third party.
+Power, renewables, energy, Logistics, infrastructure, transportation, media and telecommunications etc. An easy option is to move to ‘the other side of the fence’ either via one of your clients, your network, or via a third party.
 Take on a C level role, Treasury & Finance or a commercial role.
 A banker can accumulate considerable financial product knowledge and investment expertise, why not transfer this skill set to helping other banks from an advisory or consultative capacity?
 There is ofcourse Private Equity, after that your options could be limited.

 There really has to be strong link from your current skill set to your new position.
 The recruiters and HR individuals will always try to select those who fit the criteria almost perfectly.
 They would want to do themselves justice and not shake the cage when it comes to filling a position.
 I would differ in my opinion.
 I believe we can be a little more ‘out of the box’ and not so rigid and too set by ticking the boxes.
 Hard skill set knowledge is all very well, our softer skill set is equally important.
 Many experienced and talented individuals will continually want to learn and know more whereby challenging themselves into new areas, in brief they want career progression.